josefsj3m/camaleon_cms_rating/README.md

 # Camaleon CMS Rating
 A star rating plugin for the Camaleon CMS.
+This fork includes support for I18n and a customization to allow the star rating detail be hidden in the frontend.

 ## Preview
 ![](art/preview.png)